Meer Abru

-Meer Abru is a Pakistani television series, co-produced by Momina Duraid and Moomal Shunaid under their banners MD Productions and Moomal Entertainment.
-The serial aired Wednesday and Thursday on Hum TV replacing Tu Ishq Hai.
+Meer Abru is a 2019 Urdu-language Pakistani television series, co-produced by Momina Duraid and Moomal Shunaid under their banners MD Productions and Moomal Entertainment.
+The serial aired every Wednesday and Thursday on Hum TV replacing Tu Ishq Hai from 3 April 2019.
 It starred Noor Hassan Rizvi, Sanam Chaudhry and Saad Qureshi.

 Plot

 Meer Abru revolves around a middle-class girl, Abru, who tries to win bread for her family, and an upper-class mysterious guy, Meer, who is the owner of Muraad Industries.